SharonWHLing/travel_time_scraper/README.md

 HOW TO USE: Run the script (in multiple parts) in Jupyter Notebook.

 RESULTS: Populates a copy of the .csv file with travel times based on certain input parameters (see below).
+See sample results in repository.

 ----------------------------------------------------------------